 Independent residents also actively work in partnership with the Foundation, village team, Residents Committee and village gardening contractors to minimise environmental impact by promoting sustainability and biodiversity initiatives around the site.
-Successful schemes championed this year by the resident self-directed 'Green Team' have included establishing worm farms and food scrap collection bins for each apartment building and the distribution of the resulting worm tea for use on pot plants and allotments; soft plastic recycling and six monthly E-waste collections, in addition to a number of garden development and waste programmes.
+Successful schemes championed this year by the resident self-directed 'Green Team' have included establishing worm farms and food scrap collection bins for each apartment building and the distribution of the resulting worm tea for use on pot plants and allotments; soft collections, in addition to a number of garden development and waste programmes.
 Through the village chaplaincy, the Green Team has also been connected into the work of the Anglican Diocese's Sustainability Worker, with four of the team attending the Diocese's Sustainability Champions Workshops in 2022 and 2023.